Performance boost for CNC hardware in the high-end machine tool market

 The new 15 and 19 inch “Blackline” panels are widescreen format touch screen CNCs.
 They are mainly characterized by good legibility, simple operation and a long service life.
 The technical basis of the display is a capacitive sensor system that supports touch operation, even when gloves are worn by the operator.
 The panels are designed for degree of protection IP66 and are especially rugged.
 For example, the 15 inch panel is approved for vibration accelerations up to 2 g.
 Both these new devices have an integrated thin client unit (TCU) and are connected to the Sinumerik via Ethernet.

 These new NCUs and touch panels expand the Siemens range of CNC systems and products.
 By using the new hardware components, builders can increase both the performance and ease of operation on their machines.

-Siemens Corporation is a U.S. subsidiary of Siemens AG, a global powerhouse focusing on the areas of electrification, automation and digitalization.
-One of the world’s largest producers of energy-efficient, resource-saving technologies, Siemens is a leading supplier of systems for power generation and transmission as well as medical diagnosis.
-With approximately 348,000 employees in more than 190 countries, Siemens reported worldwide revenue of $86.2 billion in fiscal 2015.
-Siemens in the USA reported revenue of $22.4 billion, including $5.5 billion in exports, and employs approximately 50,000 people throughout all 50 states and Puerto Rico.
+Siemens Corporation is a U.S. subsidiary of Siemens AG, a global technology powerhouse that has stood for engineering excellence, innovation, quality, reliability and internationality for more than 165 years.
+With 343,000 employees in more than 200 countries, Siemens reported worldwide revenue of approximately $98 billion in fiscal 2014.
+Siemens in the USA reported revenue of $22.2 billion, including $5.2 billion in exports, and employs approximately 46,000 people throughout all 50 states and Puerto Rico.